In rare cases, our icon upload tool might fail and you will get an error message when trying to upload a new icon set to your Iconfinder account.

 There could be many reasons why the upload is failing.
 One of the most common issues is that there might be something wrong with the files in your set.

-Are all your icons meeting our Upload specifications?
+Are all your icons meeting our Technical requirements?
 We only accept icons in SVG format.
 The set needs to have a minimum of 10 icons and a maximum of 250 icons.

 Make sure the SVG files contain no image data